 You want to make sure you’re seeing someone who is licensed, certified, and HIPAA-compliant, meaning they keep your information totally private and secure.

 The great thing about online providers is that you aren’t confined to searching in your city or county.
 Sometimes, you also don’t have to deal with the headache of finding someone in your health insurance network.

-At K Health, we answer questions from our patients and provide the same low rates regardless of whether or not you have health insurance.
+At K Health, we answer questions from our patients and provide the same low rates regardless of whether or not you have health insurance coverage.

 But keep in mind that everyone is different, and what works for one patient may not be the ideal situation for everyone else.